-To ensure uniqueness and proper delegated ownership of the certificate subject name space, the use of domainComponent RDN components corresponding to a duly registered DNS name citerfc1591 of the authority at the start of the distinguished name is strongly encouraged.
-Thus, the ASN.1 SEQUENCE MUST begin with the domainComponent attribute corresponding to the top-level domain (e.g. "org", or "eu"), and then be followed by the subordinate domain name components.
+To ensure uniqueness and proper delegated ownership of the certificate subject namespace, the use of domainComponent RDN components corresponding to a duly registered DNS name [11] of the authority at the start of the distinguished name is strongly encouraged.
+In this case, the ASN.1 SEQUENCE MUST begin with the domainComponent attribute corresponding to the top-level domain (e.g. "org", or "eu"), and then be followed by the subordinate domain name components.